 I'm including my easy vanilla ice cream recipe below, which is the one we most often use when making ice cream this way.
 It's the perfect base for all your favorite toppings or mix-ins.
 And you can easily flavor it by adding mint extract or chocolate syrup.

-But you can use any of the many ice cream recipes on my site and “churn” them with this method instead of using an ice cream maker.
+But you can use any of the many ice cream recipes on my site and "churn" them with this method instead of using an ice cream maker (or try my no-churn vanilla ice cream recipe instead).
 Just keep in mind that you will need to split it into two bags to freeze the whole batch.
 Just grab some extra helpers to help you shake the bags until the ice cream inside is frozen!

 Why this recipe works